 4. What has been your best free-from find?

 - This is really tricky to answer as there are so many!
 Finding out Pizza Express can do gluten free meals and is credited by Coeliac UK has been super helpful!
 Where ever you are there is always one close by, so if you get caught out and are hungry you can get some safe food.
-Even though it isn’t my favourite restaurant their pollo pesto is super yummy and it is fairly cheap as their are plenty of discount codes around too.
-Product wise I really love hunter and gather mayo, it is gluten and dairy free, free from nasty ingredients and they do a vegan one too.
+Even though it isn’t my favourite restaurant their pollo pesto is super yummy and it is fairly cheap as there are plenty of discount codes around too.
+Product wise I really love hunter and gather mayo, it is gluten and dairy free, and they do a vegan one too.
 I also really love Nomo and Moo Free chocolate which are both gluten free and vegan.
 Creative Nature products are always a great cupboard staple, they are so easy to make, work every time.

 5. What is your favourite indulgence food or recipe?

-- My ultimate favourite food is chocolate, salted caramel to be precise.
+- My ultimate favourite food is chocolate: salted caramel to be precise.
 I could honestly eat it everyday.
-I am also a massive fan or Chinese food and I miss this the most about being gluten free.
+I am also a massive fan of Chinese food and I miss this the most about being gluten free.
 I find them really hard to come by but here are the 3 I know about; Naturally Chinese in London, Sweet Manderin in Manchester and G-Wu in Leeds and they all have a vegan menu too.
 I love icecream too and Grom is fully gluten free, even the cones and sauces.
 A really new find is Utter Waffle who sell both sweet and savoury waffles and they are the best I have tried, gluten free or otherwise!

 6. What top tips do you have for someone starting out on an allergy free diet?

 - My top tips for people starting a new diet due to an allergy or because you are coeliac is to go back to basics.
 There are so many recipes that are naturally gluten free or have easy cheap substitutes for and to try not focus on all the things you can’t have.
 There are so many new and exciting brands coming out all the time now so you can get trying lots of new products to see what you like.
-Another importing tip is to either buy new cutlery, pans, utensils and especially baking trays as there is always hidden burnt bits in the corners, well mine did anyway!
+Another important tip is to buy new cutlery, pans, utensils and especially baking trays as there is always hidden burnt bits in the corners, (well mine did anyway!)
 Then you can just use those for gluten free items or give everything a really deep clean to avoid cross contamination.
 I also made a section in my cupboards for just gluten free food to keep them separate.